 Learn more about Testing and Follow-Up for COVID-19.

 What to Expect at Your COVID-19 Testing Appointment

-- At Sand Point Learning Center drive-through testing: Patients and families should remain in their car and pull into the clearly marked designated testing lane.
+- At Main Campus Ocean 8 parking lot drive-through testing: Patients and families should remain in their car and pull into the clearly marked designated testing lane.
 All car occupants should wear a mask, if possible.
 A greeter will approach the car to ask about the family’s symptoms and provide instructions.
-If needed, there is a tent with chairs where a parent/caregiver can hold the child in their lap during the test.
 Our drive-through option is ideal for families who need to bring more than 1 child.